potassco/clorm/docs/clorm/liborm.rst

 =======================

-This section highlights the library of re-usable ASP components provided by ClORM.
+This section highlights the library of re-usable ASP components provided by Clorm.
 The goal is to slowly build up a comprehensive set of components that could be used to build readable ASP programs that can be easily integrated into Python applications.